ned14/outcome/doc/src/content/alternatives/outcome.md

 - Predictable runtime overhead on the sad path.

-- Very little bloat added to binaries.
+- Very little codegen bloat added to binaries (though there is a fixed absolute overhead for support libraries if you use Outcome's bundled error types).

 - Neither success nor failure is prioritised during use -- types will implicitly construct from both `T` and `E` if it is unambiguous, so no clunky added markup needed to return an `E`.